Barbershop (film)

-Barbershop is a 2002 American comedy drama film directed by Tim Story and written by Mark Brown, Don D. Scott and Marshall Todd, from a story by Brown.
-The film was produced by George Tillman Jr., Robert Teitel and Brown, and stars Ice Cube, Anthony Anderson, Sean Patrick Thomas, Eve, Troy Garity, Michael Ealy, Leonard Earl Howze, Keith David and Cedric the Entertainer.
-The film revolves around the social life in a barbershop on the South Side of Chicago.
-It is the first installment in the Barbershop series.
+Barbershop is a 2002 American comedy-drama film and the first installment in the Barbershop series directed by Tim Story and written by Mark Brown, Don D. Scott and Marshall Todd, from a story by Brown.
+It was produced by George Tillman Jr., Robert Teitel and Brown.
+The film stars Ice Cube, Anthony Anderson, Sean Patrick Thomas, Eve, Troy Garity, Michael Ealy, Leonard Earl Howze, Keith David and Cedric the Entertainer.
+Its plot revolves around the social life in a barbershop on the South Side of Chicago.

-Barbershop was released on September 13, 2002 by MGM Distribution Co.
-It received positive reviews from critics, with praise going to the performances of the cast.
-It went on to become a major commercial success, grossing $77 million worldwide on a $12 million production budget, launching the careers of then-acting newcomers Eve and Ealy.
+The film was released on September 13, 2002, by MGM Distribution Co. under the Metro-Goldwyn-Mayer label.
+It received positive reviews from critics and grossed $77 million worldwide.

-A sequel, Barbershop 2: Back in Business was released on February 6, 2004, with the original cast returning without director Story, and a third installment, Barbershop: The Next Cut, was released on April 15, 2016, and was directed by Malcolm D. Lee.
+A sequel, Barbershop 2: Back in Business, was released on February 6, 2004, with the original cast returning without director Story, and a third installment, Barbershop: The Next Cut, was released on April 15, 2016, and was directed by Malcolm D. Lee.